ska-telescope/developer.skatelescope.org/src/projects/create_new_project.rst

 ===================

 All software repositories shall host whatever is necessary to download and run the code they contain.
 This does not only include code, but also documentation, dependencies and configuration data.
+The repository should enforce an SKA namespace for the package structure as recommended `here <https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure>`_.
 Can someone external to the project point at your repository and have all the means to run your code?
 A software repository shall contain:

 .. admonition:: Repository Checklist